Showing posts with label Long questions and answers from The Garden Party by Katherine Mansfield for class xi semester 2. Show all posts

 Answer:

-This line reflects Laura’s brief moment of connection with the working-class men setting up the marquee.
-She feels a sense of camaraderie, highlighting her idealism and desire to bridge class divides.
-However, her realization that she is not actually like them underscores her internal conflict between her privileged upbringing and her instinctive empathy for others, a struggle that deepens throughout the story.
+This line reveals Laura’s fleeting sense of connection with the working-class men who are setting up the marquee.
+It shows her desire to relate to them and highlights her idealism in wanting to bridge the gap between social classes.
+However, her recognition that she is fundamentally different from them emphasizes her internal struggle between her privileged background and her natural empathy for others, a conflict that intensifies as the story progresses.